 - Stimulating discussion by offering more essay and writing contests

 - Preserving our vast archive of naval images and documents

-Gifts to the Naval Institute will enable us to remain true to our mission of being an independent forum to advance the understanding of sea power and other issues critical to national defense.
-Our highest priority giving opportunities include supporting the following objectives:
+Gifts to the Naval Institute enable us to remain true to our mission of providing an independent forum for those who dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.
+Our highest priority giving opportunities support the following objectives and key strategic initiatives: